 2. Why there is a need to inspire and attract people to want to work in the nuclear industry.

 3. Some ideas for career paths based on your transferrable skills.

 4. A list of considerations when building your career plan.

 It may take 15 minutes or so to read this guide in full.
-If you fully implement the advice it may take you the whole day.
+If you fully implement the advice, it may take you the whole day.
 This may feel a lot but is an important use of your time.
 Particularly considering how much time you will be spending at work over the course of your life.
-Making sure that you are in the right role, in a worthwhile industry deserves some of your time.
+Ensuring that you are in the right role, in a worthwhile industry, deserves some of your time.